 Find programs that support foster parents or grandparents raising grandchildren with services such as family counseling and crisis intervention.
 Some organizations also offer help with school supplies and clothes.

 4. Involve associations and support groups.

 Ask your state foster care association to share tax credit information with local groups or contact area grandparents raising grandchildren support groups.
-Outreach Campaigns can offer to arrange a speaker for local meetings or write an article for association newsletters.
-To locate your state and local foster care associations, visit the National Foster Parent Association website at www.nfpainc.org.
+Outreach campaigns can offer to arrange a speaker for local meetings or write an article for association newsletters.
+Find your state foster care association here, or visit the National Foster Parent Association.